Tears from the Moon

 "Tears from the Moon" is a music single by Canadian electronic music project Conjure One featuring vocals from Irish singer-songwriter Sinéad O'Connor.
-The song hit #1 at World Dance/Trance Top 20 Singles and World Soundtracks/OST Top 20 Singles.
+The song hit number one at World Dance/Trance Top 20 Singles and World Soundtracks/OST Top 20 Singles.

 It was originally written by Kyoko Peggy Baertsoen, Rick Nowels and Billy Steinberg.
 Baertsoen was a member of the Belgian group Lunascape and the song was originally featured on their release Reflecting Seyelence.

 Along with being featured in the "Charmed: The Final Chapter" soundtrack to the show Charmed, one of its remixes was featured in the Lara Croft Tomb Raider: The Cradle of Life soundtrack.

 On 17 August 2022, the anamé remix was released.